neoforged/Documentation/docs/resources/index.md

 Datagen is run through the Data run configuration, which is generated for you alongside the Client and Server run configurations.
 The data run configuration follows the [mod lifecycle][lifecycle] until after the registry events are fired.
 It then fires the [`GatherDataEvent`][event], in which you can register your to-be-generated objects in the form of data providers, writes said objects to disk, and ends the process.

 All data providers extend the `DataProvider` interface and usually require one method to be overridden.
-The following is a list of all data generators Minecraft and NeoForge offer (the linked articles add further information, such as helper methods):
+The following is a list of noteworthy data generators Minecraft and NeoForge offer (the linked articles add further information, such as helper methods):

 | Class                                                | Method                           | Generates                               | Side   | Notes                                                                                                                                                                                                                         |
 |------------------------------------------------------|----------------------------------|-----------------------------------------|--------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|